molleraj/CARDlongread-bioinformatics-tutorial/README.md

 ## Data organization per cohort
 ## Basecalling
 We basecall raw ONT data in POD5 format to unmapped BAMs using the ONT basecaller dorado.
 We currently use version 0.9.0 with the R10.4.1 E8.2 400bps super-accurate basecalling model.
 We also call 5mC/5hmC modification in the process.

+To ensure basecalling completes
 ## Mapping to a human genome reference
+We map all reads to the human genome reference GRCh38 using minimap2
 ## Checking for sample swaps (case specific)
 # Variant calling
 ## Single nucleotide variants (SNVs)